miguel96/tb-api-test/docs/first-steps/result-navigation.md

 **Pagination filters**:

--offset: page number, ie. “?offset=1”
+- offset: page number, ie. “?offset=1”
 - limit: resultset size limit, ie. “?limit=1”

 **Field filters**: Other than the pagination filters, you can filter by any of the document's fields, although some of them might slow down the response.
 For instance: